Markers

 Quick answer

 For cozy coloring, beginners should look for alcohol markers with a brush tip if possible, a balanced range of browns, greens, pinks, warm greys and soft blues, and a comfortable case.
-Ohuhu can be a good option for many beginners, while budget sets may be worth considering if you mainly want to practice.
+Ohuhu can be a good option for many beginners.
+Decotime can also be worth considering if you want a large budget-friendly set with many colors to practice with.

 What to look for in beginner alcohol markers